thedevdojo/voyager/README.md

 <hr>

-Laravel Admin & BREAD System (Browse, Read, Edit, Add, & Delete), made for Laravel 5.3.
+Laravel Admin & BREAD System (Browse, Read, Edit, Add, & Delete), supporting Laravel 5.4 and newer!

 After creating your new Laravel application you can include the Voyager package with the following command: